 - Take a ferry from elsewhere in Spain

-These tours take in a city a day (with an extra day in Marrakech in the case of the seven-day tour).
-Note that the four-day tour doesn't visit Marrakech at all.
+These tours take in a city a day.
+Note that the four-day tour doesn't visit Marrakech.

 Ferries from Malaga to MoroccoThe car ferry from Malaga, run by Acciona, to Morocco costs about 70 euros per person.
 It actually docks in Melilla, a Spanish enclave, but to all extents and purposes, that counts as Morocco.